yildirimyagiz/menem/apps/auth-proxy/README.md

 # Auth Proxy

-This is a simple proxy server that enables OAuth authentication for preview environments and Expo apps.
+This is a simple proxy server that enables OAuth authentication for preview environments and mobile apps.

 ## Setup